How accountability drives sales rep performance

 3. Arm them to win

-Even the best salespeople can’t perform if they’re working with broken tools or half-baked data sheets.
-Equip them with a CRM they’ll actually use, cadence tools to speed up follow-ups, and a clean sales and marketing integration so leads don’t vanish into a void.
+Equip them with a CRM they will actually use, cadence tools to speed up follow-ups, and a clean sales and marketing integration so leads do not vanish into a void.

 4. Make the numbers public

-Show it all: deals closed, calls made, pipeline value… every day.
+Put it where it is impossible to ignore (a dashboard or leaderboard).
+Show it all: deals closed, calls made, and pipeline value... every day.

 When everyone can see the score, they can work together to move it in the right direction.
-For leadership, this level of visibility is priceless.
-You can spot bottlenecks before they slow deals, keep data clean before it becomes a liability, and link every action directly back to ROI.

-5. Coach like It matters
+5. Coach like it matters

-Weekly one-on-ones and pipeline reviews are your best chance to reinforce accountability, but they have to go deeper than “Did you hit your number?”
+Weekly one-on-ones and pipeline reviews are your best chance to reinforce accountability, but they have to go deeper than Did you hit your number?

-Look at the behaviors driving the results: Are they prospecting every day?
-Following up fast enough?
-Qualifying hard at the start so deals don’t die later?
+- Are they qualifying hard at the start so deals do not die later?

 How do we know this works?

-We’ve seen this play out a hundred times.
+We have seen this play out a hundred times.

-One marketing director couldn’t figure out why campaigns weren’t turning into revenue.
-Then she rolled out a simple Salesforce dashboard tracking lead-to-sale conversion.
 The numbers told the story; marketing-sourced leads were dying on the vine.

 The fix?
-A non-negotiable: 20 outreach calls per rep, every week.
-Tracked in HubSpot.
-Posted on a public leaderboard.
-Within a month, prospecting jumped 30%, deals started flowing, and quotas stopped being a pipe dream.
+A non-negotiable: 20 outreach calls per rep, every week, tracked in HubSpot and posted on a public leaderboard.

 Obvious takeaway?
 Keep them accountable

-If you want your sales team to deliver on repeat, you can’t just throw them a number and hope.
+If you want your sales team to deliver on repeat, you cannot just throw them a number and hope.
 Show them what winning actually looks like.

 Give them a process that keeps deals moving, tools that make every step faster, and a scoreboard the whole team can see.
-Then back it up with coaching that makes the right habits automatic, and watch the results take care of themselves.